Make your garden Hedgehog friendly with a wildlife area

 *consider making a dog free zone or highway through your garden

-Loan hutches and full support are provided with a strict release policy Contact us by email
+We are looking for Autumn/Winter overwintering volunteers.
+Loan hutches and full support are provided with a strict release policy.
+For more information, please contact us

 Leaving out a shallow bowl of fresh water is a most welcome drink-stop on a nightly forage.

-Hedgehogs will need to visit ten gardens a night to feed - consider making a hedgehog access gap between neighbouring fences.
+Hedgehogs will need to visit ten gardens a night to feed – consider making a hedgehog access gap or ‘highway’ between neighbouring fences.